clerma/ohhsnap/_booths/1-portrait-booth.md

 			</h1>
 			<!-- Text -->
 			<p class="lead text-muted">
 				Transform your event's memories with our customizable photo printing booths.
-Choose from elegant filters like Glam black and white, design unique templates, or select from our diverse paper options – all tailored to make your event's photos uniquely yours.
+Choose from elegant filters like the Glam black and white, custom designed templates, or select from our diverse paper options – all tailored to make your event's photos uniquely yours.
 			</p>
 		</div>
 	</div>